appacitive/builder-docs/server/javascript/samples/todo/index.md

 To get a hang of how Backbone Models and Collections are used to represent the todo items, you can refer through the <a href="http://documentcloud.github.io/backbone/docs/todos.html" target="_blank">original annotated source <i class="glyphicon glyphicon-share-alt"></i></a>.

-Replace all instances of Backbone.Model with Parse.Object.
-When doing so, url and urlRoot should be replaced with an appropriate className that maps your objects to a Parse class

 To migrate Backbone models and collections on Appacitive, replace `Backbone.Model.extend` with `Appacitive.Object.extend`.
-When doing so, you need to pass "todo" as first argument to map your objects to Appacitive `type` in `todo.js`.
+When doing so, you need to pass type name which is "todo" in our case, as first argument to map your objects to Appacitive type todo in `todo.js`.

 ```javascript
 // Our basic **Todo** model has `title`, `order`, and `completed` attributes.